Rionhaato/holbertonschool-shell/io_redirections_and_filters/README.md

 ##Task 4 - Last lines

 This script displays the last 10 lines of the `/etc/passwd` file using the `tail` command.

+## Task 5 - I'd prefer the first ones

+This script displays the first 10 lines of the `/etc/passwd` file using the `head` command.